 Bali – the Island of the Gods

 Bali is the most popular holiday destination in Indonesia.
-The volcanic island is rich in culture and spirituality, blessed with spectacular natural beauty including rice paddies, beaches, volcanic mountains and amazing coral reefs.
-Bali offers world class surfing, diving and hiking, it is also a great island to enjoy the sandy beaches, go snorkeling, do a yoga class or visit the beautiful temples.
+The volcanic island is rich in culture and spirituality, and blessed with spectacular natural beauty including rice paddies, beaches, volcanic mountains, and amazing coral reefs.
+Bali offers world-class surfing, diving, and hiking, it is also a great island to enjoy the sandy beaches, go snorkeling, do a yoga class, or visit the beautiful temples.
+Snorkeling with the majestic manta rays of Manta Bay is an activity not to miss when traveling to Bali.

 Scuba Diving from Bali